-Recently, I’ve been reading a book called “Cultural Images of the 20th Century”.
-I picked it up for 2,000 won at a used bookstore I happened to stop by.
-The book was written by the now deceased writer Lee Sung-wook, and the preface calls him a “cultural engineer”.
-The essays in this book are an extension of that title.
-Most of the articles were written in the late 90s and published in 2004, and they are mostly interesting descriptions of the life, culture, and society of the time from the author’s point of view.
-What makes this book even more interesting part is that I’m reading it in 2020.
-It’s also quite interesting to read the descriptions of the society of a generation ago by a writer of that time 20 years later.
+Lately I’ve been reading a book called “Cultural Images of the 20th Century.”
+I happened to pick it up at a used bookstore for just 2,000 won.
+It was written by the late Lee Sung-wook, whom the preface describes as a “cultural engineer.”
+The short pieces collected in the book feel like an extension of that label.
+Most of them were written in the late 1990s and gathered into a book in 2004, and they offer vivid, often entertaining descriptions of the everyday life, culture, and social mood of that era from the author’s point of view.
+What makes the book even more interesting is the fact that I’m reading it now, in 2020.
+Reading a contemporary writer’s account of society from one generation ago more than twenty years later gives the book an entirely new flavor.

 It’s been a while since I’ve found a book this interesting, so here are a few excerpts.